KOKAProduktion/littlenavmap-openlayers/README.md

 - [dist/Little Navmap/web/ol](dist/Little+Navmap/web/ol)

 It is intended to be served via the LNM built-in web server.

 ## Installation

+Little Navmap **Version 2.6.10 (Revision 9e09a8a9)**

 Build your own bundle or copy the above mentioned `ol` folder into your LNM installation's web directory